Guide 2022-2023

 Grades:

-Grades are assigned by the University course instructor.
 Grades for the school psychology practicum classes will be assigned when the 300 hours of practicum and all other requirements as outlined by the course syllabus are completed.
-All requirements should be completed in May at the conclusion of the UHV Spring Semester.
-Students who do not complete requirements by this timeline will receive an Incomplete until all requirements are complete.
+Practicum is graded as pass/fail and at the completion of the spring semester, each student will obtain either an “S” (Satisfactory completion of the course) or a “U” (Unsatisfactory completion of the course).

 Professional Behavior: